hmchen47/DataScience/ML/MLNN-Hinton/a02-IntermediateNN.md

   + required a large amount of data for training to be able to make adequate predictions
   + useful for high dimensionality of the data

-+ Generalized numtilayer and multi-feature network
++ Generalized multilayer and multi-feature network

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="https://towardsdatascience.com/comprehensive-introduction-to-neural-network-architecture-c08c6d8e5d98" ismap target="_blank">